-Software flexibility is deeply embedded in the DNA of the JD Edwards Install Base.
-There’s a great freedom that exists in being able to create a business process that best-suits your organization, and adopt a software product that can follow along.
+Software flexibility is deeply embedded in the DNA of the JD Edwards install base.
+There’s a great freedom that exists in being able to create a business process that best suits your organization and adopting a software product that can follow along.

 By comparison, cloud applications are generally much harder to customize, and offer significantly less flexibility.

-My point is this: Don’t go to the Cloud just because that’s what everybody else is selling.
-Think long and hard about what benefit your organization will receive by transitioning to the cloud and, ultimately, make sure you’re doing what is best for you.
+My point is this: Don’t go to the cloud just because that’s what everybody else is selling.
+Think long and hard about what benefits your organization will receive by transitioning to the cloud and, ultimately, make sure you’re doing what is best for you.

 Even if that means sticking with an on-prem system for now.